Activities for social members

 Dr Gillian White: Bess of Hardwick

-Wednesday 17 January 2017Bess of Hardwick is one of the most fascinating women of the sixteenth century.
+Wednesday 18 January 2017Bess of Hardwick is one of the most fascinating women of the sixteenth century.
 Four times married, she became wealthier with each husband and climbed the social ladder to become England’s premier countess.
 A friend of Elizabeth I, sometime gaoler to Mary, Queen of Scots, and grandmother to a potential queen, Bess moved in and out of the pages of Elizabethan history.
 This talk tells her story and introduces her great surviving masterpiece, Hardwick Hall in Derbyshire.

 Further information can be found here.